laurarokkjaer/Visual_portfolio_assignment_2/README.md

 ## Assignment description
-The official description of the assignment from github/brightspace (https://github.com/CDS-AU-DK/cds-visual/blob/main/assignments/assignment2.md):
+The official description of the assignment from github/brightspace: [assignment description](https://github.com/CDS-AU-DK/cds-visual/blob/main/assignments/assignment2.md).

 For this assignment, you will take the classifier pipelines we covered in lecture 7 and turn them into two separate .py scripts.
 Your code should do the following: